I tried visualizing Claude Code's OTel logs in a CloudWatch dashboard

 I'm kasama from the Data Business Division.

-This time, I'd like to send Claude Code's OpenTelemetry (OTel) telemetry directly to CloudWatch Logs and visualize team usage on a CloudWatch dashboard.
-Since dashboards tend to go unvisited after they're created, I'll also build a Skill that generates and posts a weekly Slack digest as a complete package.
+This time, I'd like to send Claude Code's OpenTelemetry (OTel) telemetry directly to CloudWatch Logs and visualize the team's usage with a CloudWatch dashboard.
+Since a dashboard that's just built tends to go unvisited, I'll also build a Skill that generates and posts a weekly Slack digest as a set.

 Overview